spree/spree/guides/src/content/developer/tutorials/existing_app_tutorial.md

 ### Use your existing authentication

-[Spree Auth Devise](https://github.com/spree/spree_auth_devise) is the default authnetication that comes with Spree but you can swap it for your own, please [follow this guide](/developer/customization/authentication.html)
+[Spree Auth Devise](https://github.com/spree/spree_auth_devise) is the default authentication that comes with Spree but you can swap it for your own, please [follow this guide](/developer/customization/authentication.html)

 ## Hello, Spree Commerce